cliy5/gitskills/README.md

 # gitskills
-Creating a new and brilliant branch is quick &&&&& simple.
+Creating a new branch is quick &&&&& simple.
+Hello